rossta/rossta.github.com/source/talks/2016-06-25-ruby-enumerator-goruco.html.md

   - Ruby
 ---

-At this year's [GORUCO X](http://goruco.com/), I gave a micro-talk version of the [Enumerator talk I gave at Ancient City Ruby
+At [GORUCO 2016](http://goruco.com/), I gave a micro-version of [my Enumerator talk from Ancient City Ruby Conf 2016](/talks/ruby-enumerator.html).
-Conf 2016](/talks/ruby-enumerator.html).
 I boiled it down to the concepts I used to solve modeling recurring events in Ruby.